 Swanage

-A very useful anchorage if the tides are right to use the inshore route around Portland Bill but it is quite a long diversion if you have to use the offshore route skirting the Shambles that in practical terms can only be done with a favourable tide, even then it can be be quite interesting in strong tides and especially if a fog comes in which has happened to me more than once.
+A very useful anchorage if the tides are right to use the inshore route around Portland Bill but it is quite a long diversion if you have to use the offshore route skirting the Shambles that in practical terms can only be done with a favourable tide, even then it can be be quite interesting in strong tides and especially if a fog comes in which has happened to me more than once

 Enter by the North Ship Channel for the anchorage or marina, you need permission to use the East Channel.
 The old S Channel is closed with a block ship.
 An area east of the marina can only be entered with permission.

-With such a narrow window to get around the inshore route there is often a queue of boats from Portland and Weymouth. |
+With such a narrow window to get around the inshore route there

-The inshore route is 300 yards wide on a good day and there are pot buoys - check the pilot book, Reeds etc.! |
+The inshore route is 300 yards wide on a good day and

 Gas is from the chandlery a long walk from the fuel berth and may only be practical when staying in the marina.
 O2 and Vodafone signals are fine.